Interview with “The Last Journey” Co-Directors/Writers, Filip Hammar and Fredrik Wikingsson

 Conclusion

-“The Last Journey” is more than a documentary—it’s a celebration of life’s diverse experiences and emotions.
+“The Last Journey” is more than a film—it’s a celebration of life’s diverse experiences and emotions.
 Through their genuine conversation on the For Your Reference Podcast, Filip and Frederik provide a window into their creative process, hopes, and the transformative power of storytelling.
 For anyone seeking a thoughtful, heartfelt viewing experience, this film, paired with the timeless charm of Harry Belafonte and a glass of wine, promises an unforgettable journey.